 1. Brother CS6000i Digital Sewing Machine

 If you are looking for an inexpensive machine, the Brother CS6000i is one of my favorites.
+In our opinion, the Brother CS6000i is the best computerized sewing machine in 2019.
 It is not only inexpensive, but has tons of features like the 60 built-in stitches, 7 button holes, variable speed control as well as many other accessories.

 It may come with a lot of features, but is still a great machine for a beginner.
 If you want to learn more, I have written a more detailed review of it here.
 However, if you don’t mind spending a bit more money or are a more avid user, then you are better off getting the Janome 8077 mentioned in the next review due to it’s higher quality and ease of use.